forcedotcom/cli/releasenotes/sfdx/README.md

     * The `force:source:push` command uses a new `pushPackageDirectoriesSequentially` option in `sfdx-project.json` to push `packageDirectories` sequentially rather than in one transaction.
 This change unblocks certain complex deployments.
 See the [Beta announcement](https://github.com/forcedotcom/cli/issues/1258) for more details and a code example.
     * The `force:source:push` command has a new `–quiet` parameter that suppresses the displayed list of successfully deployed metadata components.
 You still see all the error messages, don’t worry.
     * The commands always check your `.forceignore` file and the package directories configured in your `sfdx-project.json` file and immediately pick up any changes.
-    * We've removed the `--all` parameter of `force:source:status`.
-We've also no longer accept the combined use of the `--local` and `--remote` parameters.
+    * We removed the `--all` parameter of `force:source:status`.
+We also no longer accept the combined use of the `--local` and `--remote` parameters.
 To view source changes in both your local project and an org, run the command with no parameters.
     * The `force:source:status` command now displays which changes, if any, are covered by your `.forceignore` file.
 These changes aren’t included in a push or pull.

     We appreciate all your help in testing these beta commands.
 Thanks a bunch!